ExclamationLabs/connector-sympa/README.md

 - **sympa.domain.wsdl** is the url of the Sympa server's WSDL file.
 This url should contain the same fully qualified host name as the **sympa.domain.url** property

+- **CONNECTOR_BASE_CONFIGURATION_ACTIVE** This configuration item originates from the base connector and should tbe set to Y